lemonmade/quilt/documentation/deploy/cloudflare.md

 main = "./index.mjs"
 ```

 This section of your configuration tells Wrangler to use the modules format for your worker.
 It also tells Wrangler where to look for your server-side assets.
-Quilt outputs these assets into `build/server` (relative to the app’s `sewing-kit.config.ts`) by default, with `index.mjs` as the entry into the worker.
+Quilt outputs these assets into `build/server` (relative to the app’s `quilt.project.ts`) by default, with `index.mjs` as the entry into the worker.

 ```toml
 [site]